netdata/netdata/packaging/installer/methods/source.md

 ## Preparing the source tree

-Certain features in Netdata require custom versions of specific libraries, which the the build system will link statically into Netdata.
+Certain features in Netdata require custom versions of specific libraries, which the build system will link statically into Netdata.
 These libraries and their header files must be copied into specific locations in the source tree to be used.